-We have revised the categories for 2017, to make racing more competitive, and to ensure it is as inclusive as possible.
+We have revised the categories for 2018, to make racing more competitive and to be as inclusive as possible.

 - Male U15

 - Male Expert

 - Male Masters 40 – 49

 - Female U19

 - Female Super Masters 50+

 - If you made a podium position 2 or more times in 2017, you should move up a category.